- Home

 Obtaining an Absentee Ballot

-An official Absentee Ballot Request Form may be obtained at the Town Clerk's Office either in person or by mail.
+An official Absentee Ballot Request Form (PDF) may be obtained at the Town Clerk's Office either in person or by mail.
 Voters may write a letter of request for an absentee ballot.
-Official request forms may also be downloaded/printed: State Absentee Ballot Request 2024.
+State-issued forms will be made available preceding each election.
+Please do not use previously dated/outdated request forms.
 All requests require a signature.

 If you are a Salem voter, mail your request to: